 This is the first of two courses in professional cooking methods for students enrolled in hospitality management programs.
 Upon completion of this course, the student should be able to demonstrate skills in basic cooking methods, recipe conversion, and professional food preparation and handling.
 Additionally, the student should be able to safely operate common food service equipment used in commercial kitchens.
-3.5 hrs. integrated lecture/lab/ wk.

-HMGT 123H HON: Professional Cooking I\ (1 Hour)
+HMGT 123H HON: Professional Cooking I (1 Hour)

 One-credit hour honors contract is available to qualified students who have an interest in a more thorough investigation of a topic related to this subject.
 An honors contract may incorporate research, a paper, or project and includes individual meetings with a faculty mentor.
 Student must be currently enrolled in the regular section of the courses or have completed it the previous semester.
 Contact the Honors Program Office, COM 201, for more information.
+Prerequsite: Honors department approval.

-HMGT 126 Food Management\ (4 Hours)
+HMGT 126 Food Management (4 Hours)

-Prerequisites: HMGT 123 and HGMT 230 and HMGT 277 and admission to the hospitality management program.
+Prerequisites: Admission to the hospitality management program and HMGT 123 and HMGT 230 and HMGT 277.

 This course offers an overview of restaurant management practices used in the hospitality industry.
 Emphasis will be on demonstrating the components of menu planning and the styles of food service used for various occasions -- buffet service and French, Russian and American service.
 The student will participate in the operation of the campus restaurant, including food preparation, service, sales promotion, purchasing and costing.
-9 hrs. integrated lecture/lab/wk.